Finmatics/einvoice-transformer/README.md

 ## Building

-* Requires Java 1.8 or higher
+* Requires Java 11 or higher
 * Uses Apache Maven 3.6 or higher - `mvn clean install`

+## News and Noteworthy

+* v0.2.0
+    * Updated to Java 11 as the baseline
+* v0.1.1
+     * Last version build with Java 1.8